Worst-Case Services and State-Based Scheduling: State-Based Scheduling

-In the rest of this section, we first outline the general idea of state-based scheduling.
-We then use the spectrum to formulate the schedulability condition for a worst-case system, which is the key to state-based scheduling.
+In the remainder of this section, we outline how state-based scheduling is accomplished, and use the concept of spectrum to formulate the schedulability condition for worst-case systems.
+This condition will prove to be the key to state-based scheduling.
+We also explore how the schedulability condition can guide the design of multiplexing systems by introducing the concept of multiplexing gain.